xrickastley/origins-math-docs/docs/types/entity_action_types/variable_change_resource.md

 This is a modified version of `origins:change_resource` that allows you to use an expression with variables as the change value.

 The expression is calculated when this [Entity Action Type](../entity_action_types.md) is executed.
-This allows for changes in variable values to be reflected in the expression.
+This allows changes in variable values to be reflected in the expression.

 Type ID: `origins-math:variable_change_resource`